C3S/collecting_society_docker/README.rst

 (e.g. ``README.rst``) of the application repositories, as well as the python code api generated via *autoapi*.

-The build process runs on a special ``documentation`` service container, as for *autoapi* the python modules need to be imported.
+The build process runs on a special ``documentation`` service container, because for *autoapi* the python modules need to be imported.
 To create the image for the container on the first built, use the ``--build`` flag of the `docs-build script`_::